When opening various files across Windows one file in which you may encounter is a .nfo file.

 Once you do this you will see a list of programs installed on your PC from here select Notepad from the list or any text editor program installed.

 Once selected the file should open in your text editor of choice and you will be able to view the contents of the file.
+If your using another Operating System like macOS or Linux you can also use the built-in text editor to open .nfo files in the same way as inside Windows.

 At this point, you can also choose your text editor as the default program to open these files which will enable you to always open .nfo files in notepad or whichever text editor you chose.